FrontiersinBiophysics2022/FrontiersinBiophysics2022.github.io/index.md

     	<img src="/assets/img/Kosuri.png" alt="Pallav Kosuri" width="150">
     </div>
     <div class="column">
     	Our keynote speaker is Dr. Pallav Kosuri, a professor at the Salk Institute for Biological Studies.
-    	Insert biography here.
+Dr. Kosuri co-discovered mechanisms that tune the mechanics of muscle by altering protein folding, co-invented specialized atomic force microscopy that allows the detection of chemical crosslink formation, and invented ORBIT (origami-rotor-based imaging and tracking), a technology that enabled the first direct measurements of the rotational steps taken by RNA polymerase as it transcribed single letters of the genetic code.
     </div>
 </div>
 <br />